Knowledge Hub

 Why is correct contract formation important?

-Standard terms are pre-defined legal terms that set out the rules and obligations of parties in a commercial transaction, ensuring consistency and clarity in business transactions.
+Standard terms are pre-defined legal terms that set out the rules and obligations of parties in a commercial transaction, ensuring consistency and clarity in business dealings.
 Often, a supplier of products or services will roll out standard terms to protect their business from risk and streamline the contract signing process, particularly when dealing with several customers.
-This can be a key tool for effective contract lifecycle management for suppliers selling both goods and services.
+This can be a key tool for effective contract lifecycle management for suppliers selling goods and services.

 However, it must be clear whose terms apply and are incorporated into the contract between a supplier and customer.
-Issues can arise when both parties claim their terms form part of the contract and apply, particularly during disputes.
+Issues can arise when both parties claim their terms form part of the contract and use, particularly during disputes.

 What is a ‘battle of the forms’?